 “In addition, the meningococcal B vaccine (Bexsero or Trumemba) is optional, but a good idea.
 It’s not on the required vaccine schedule for children, but some people choose to do it,” she says.
 “They had an outbreak at several colleges, so now people are getting increasingly worried about that disease.
 I would strongly consider the meningococcal B vaccine especially if your child is going to college.”

 After all, there have been reports that parents are falling behind on teenage vaccinations — so even though the frequency of those shots drops at this stage, awareness is key.

 Past age 18, Patel says it’s important to look into what vaccines you’ll need if entering another country — and to remember the annual flu vaccine.

-The Pfizer version of the COVID-19 vaccine is currently available for kids ages 12-15, but is not yet approved for kids under the age of 12.
+The Pfizer version of the COVID-19 vaccine is currently available for kids ages six months and older.

-The CDC does recommend that everyone who is both eligible and physically able to get the COVID-19 does get one.
+The CDC does recommend that everyone who is both eligible and physically able to get the COVID-19 vaccine gets one.

 This post was originally published in 2018 and is updated regularly.

 Follow Metro Parent on Instagram.